ro-pi/json-path-evaluator/README.md

 ```

 ### Get paths
-The following example shows how to get value paths that match a JSONPath, where each value path is represented as normalized JSONPath according to section 2.7 of [JSONPath internet draft](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/21/).\
+The following example shows how to get value paths that match a JSONPath, where each value path is represented as normalized JSONPath according to section 2.7 of [RFC 9535](https://datatracker.ietf.org/doc/rfc9535/).\
 The result is always an array of matched paths.
 If there are no matches, an empty array is returned.
 ```php
 $data = json_decode('{ "store": {